Causal inference with misspecified exposure mappings: separating definitions and assumptions

 The second way the positivity condition can fail is through the design; assignments $\z \in \zall$ exist so that $\exmiz = \exe$, but the design is such that $\preie = 0$.
 Statistical issues are the only sequelae in this case, which all have cures.
 Two situations must be considered.
 The first is when the assignment probability for some exposure is exactly zero, $\preie = 0$.
 The second is when the probability approaches zero asymptotically.
 Both are problematic, but they have different solutions.

+Superficially, the first situation appears most acute.
+There are two issues to consider.
+The first is that the definition of $\poexie$ conditions on the measure-zero event $\exoi = \exe$, rendering the definition ambiguous.
+To address this, extend the definition as follows:

-Superficially, the first situation appears most acute, because the Horvitz--Thompson estimator then involves division by zero, rendering it ill-defined.
+That is, if $\preie = 0$, then $\poexie$ is the arithmetic mean of all potential outcomes for which the corresponding $\z$ maps to $\exmiz = \exe$.
+The second concern is that the Horvitz--Thompson estimator now involves division by zero, rendering it ill-defined.
 However, for each term of the estimator with a zero denominator, the numerator is also zero with probability one.
 Hence, a straightforward solution is to define $0/0$ as zero, and that is the solution that will be used here.
-However, to ensure that the estimator behaves well, the proportion of units with zero assignment probability must be small.
+But to ensure that the estimator behaves well, the proportion of units with zero assignment probability must be small.
 To capture this, let $\zpreie = \indicator{\preie = 0}$ denote whether unit $i$ has a zero assignment probability, and let

 be the proportion of such units in the sample.

 As for assignment probabilities that approaches zero, we must consider the rate at which they do so.
 The following norm-like quantity captures the average rate of convergence towards zero: